tobiasahlin/infinite-jekyll/README.md

 Infinite Jekyll
 ===============

-[WIP] Infinite scroll for Jekyll based blogs.
+Infinite scroll for Jekyll based blogs.
 See it in action at [tobiasahlin.com/blog/](http://tobiasahlin.com/blog).

 ## Getting Started